Adelin-Rivas/homework-1/README.md

-Why is HTTPS better than HTTP? because it allow security between the user and the server Should all web pages use HTTPS? yes, today it is easier to implment
+Why is HTTPS better than HTTP? because it allow security between the user and the server Should all web pages use HTTPS? it gives more protection and privasity to your users yes, today it is easier to implment